mrroman/node-maven/README.md

 1. Install node.js.
 2. Clone this repository.
 3. Execute `npm install`.
-4. Edit config.js file.
+4. Edit config.json file.
+5. Execute `npm link`.
-5. Start server with ``node main.js``.
+6. Start server with ``nodemaven``.

 To do
 -----

-1. Authentication/authorization.
-2. Forwarding calls to other servers.
+1. Forwarding calls to other servers.
-3. ...
+2. ...